-As you’re getting ready to welcome your little bundle of joy into the world, finances are probably not the first thing on your mind.
-But it is definitely worth preparing for the cost of having a baby well in advance.
+As you’re getting ready to welcome your little bundle of joy into the world, finances may not be the first thing on your mind.
+But it is definitely important to prepare for the cost of having a baby well in advance.

 Considering how small babies are, they tend to need an awful lot of stuff.
 Of course, you need to buy the bulky, expensive items, such as cots, prams and pushchairs.
 But you also need to budget for the day to day stuff, like nappies, wipes, and teething gel.
 All of this can quickly add up.

 Then there are all the little items that you have forgotten to buy and suddenly realise you can’t live without.
 When we first brought our son home from the hospital, we panicked about whether he was too hot or too cold.
 Should his blanket be on or off?
 Did he need a hat on?
 So, I sent my husband off on an ‘emergency’ errand to get a digital thermometer to take my son’s temperature.
 Needless to say, he was absolutely fine.

 Research suggests that the average cost of having a baby for just the first month is around £500.
 For the first year, the average cost rises to over £11000.
 So, it certainly helps to start saving for your baby as early as possible.